exa256/analog_star/Readme.md

 The `Bridge` contract facilitates token transfers between different blockchain networks.
 It allows users to deposit tokens into the contract and the owner to release tokens to specified addresses.
 The contract keeps track of deposit and release nonces, ensuring each operation is executed only once.
 It also provides functions to query the status and details of deposits and releases.

+The `AnalogBridge` contract utilize Analog GMP to facilitate trustless cross chain transfer between network.
+Currently limited to Shibuya and Sepolia testnet and cannot be used in local dev environment given Anvil and GMP tooling limitations.

 ABIs can be found in ./contracts/out dir

+`pathway.py` contains reference working implementation of djikstra algorithm for finding shortest path for wallet swap across multiple networks and chains.
+Refer to unit test and integration tests for reference.